mgkollander/program-archives/Python/DFA Creator/README.md

 - Takes a user string and checks if it is accepted in the DFA

 ## How do I run this program?
-In your terminal, run "python DFA.py".
+- In your terminal, run "python DFA.py".
+- Check examples.md for example inputs